-- A. The Director shall negotiate the specific components and provisions of the Development Agreement on behalf of the City for recommendation to the City Council. - B. The City Council shall have the exclusive authority to approve and modify a Development Agreement.
+- A. The Director shall negotiate the specific components and provisions of the Development Agreement on behalf of the City for recommendation to the Planning Commission and the City Council. - B. The Planning Commission shall make a recommendation to the City Council and the City Council shall have the exclusive authority to approve and modify a Development Agreement.